Home

 Viola (Thurston) Sullen

-Viola (Thurston) Sullen was born in 1893 in Mt.
-Pleasant, Westmoreland County, PA, the daughter of Charles and Emma (Minerd) Thurston.
+Viola (Thurston) Sullen was born on May 17, 1892 in Bridgeport near Mount Pleasant, Westmoreland County, PA, the daughter of Charles and Emma (Minerd) Thurston.

-Frank was employed as a special officer of the Pennsylvania Railroad.
+Frank initially worked circa 1918 as a mail carrier for the U.S. Postal Service in Youngwood.
+Later, he was employed for years as a special police officer of the Pennsylvania Railroad.
 In July 1935, he made news in the Connellsville Daily Courier when he arrested eight boys from Everson for malicious mischief to railroad property.
 They allegedly had thrown stones and large buckets from the Everson Bridge onto the railroad track below, damaging a caboose and striking a railroad engineer.

-In September 1931, Viola, Frank and June attended a 25th wedding anniversary reception for Viola's brother Alvin in Mt.
-Pleasant.
+In September 1931, Viola, Frank and June attended a 25th wedding anniversary reception for Viola's brother Alvin in Mount Pleasant.

-Viola passed away at the age of 52 at Frick Memorial Hospital on June 21, 1945, following a stay of more than a month.
-She was laid to rest at the Presbyterian Middle Church Cemetery near Mt.
-Pleasant.
+Viola began to suffer from cancer of the esophagus and trachea in about 1942.
+She endured the illness for three years but passed away at the age of 53 at Frick Memorial Hospital on June 21, 1945, following a stay of more than a month.
+She was laid to rest at the Presbyterian Middle Church Cemetery near Mount Pleasant.